paladin-t/b8/docs/manual.md

 The `EXIT` statement is used to discontinue a loop.

 BASIC8 offers a `GOTO` statement which performs unconditional control transfer.
 You can call it as `GOTO label`, it executes from `label:` in next step, rather than the following line of a `GOTO` statement.
-A labeled target constructs of a label name and a following colon as `label:`.
+A labeled target constructs of a label identifier and a following colon as `label:`.

 `GOSUB` is similar to `GOTO`, but it can be returned with a `RETURN` statement.

 ### Collections

-BASIC8 supplies a set of list and dictionary manipulation function libraries which do creation, accessing, iteration, etc. as following:
+BASIC8 supplies a set of list and dictionary manipulation functions which do creation, accessing, iteration, etc. as following:

 * `LIST(...)`: creates a list, with optional initialization elements
-* `DICT(...)`: creates a dictionary, with optional initialization key-value pairs
+* `DICT(...)`: creates an unordered dictionary, with optional initialization key-value pairs
 * `PUSH(lst, val)`: pushes a value to the tail of a list
 * `POP(lst)`: pops a value from the tail of a list
 * `BACK(lst)`: peeks the value of the tail of a list